SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/09-Homework.md

 [task-description]
 ## Description

-Write a program, which **sums the ASCII codes of n characters**.
+Create a program, which **sums the ASCII codes of n characters**.

 **Print the sum** to the console.

 ### Input
 - On the first line, you will receive **n** - the number of lines
-- On the next **n lines** - you will receive letters from the Latin alphabet
+- On the next **n lines** - you will be receiving letters from the Latin alphabet

 ### Output
 Print the total sum in the following format: